mnoumanuaar32xc/AngularApplicationWithDotNetCoreApi/README.md

 That file use to create routes
 Routs have a map between rout and components that will get loaded where that rout is accessed.

+ # Style.css
+ That is used for global styles which are used through out the application., otherwise local components.css use

+# Run the application Run the application
+Open the project directory in PowerShell and type